mblund/meetup-scala-js-react/README.md

 # Akka HTTP / Scala.js / React Websocket Trading App

+If you are able, please checkout and run this before the meetup.

-A simple application that uses akka-http backend and a scala.js with japgolly react frontend to implement a simple websocket based chat application.
+A simple application that uses akka-http backend and a scala.js with japgolly's react wrapper frontend to implement a simple websocket based chat application.

 To run: